MarthaTaylor/frontend-nanodegree-feedreader/README.md

 Especially my student group at Udacity/Google Scholarship Slack workspace and all of my study groups!

-An article outlining an overview of TDD and Jasmine's plus (Jasmines default matchers[here] (https://medium.com/backticks-tildes/how-to-test-javascript-with-jasmine-framework-2e2b8dfa7a9e)) written by Delores Diei which is very handy, thanks Delores.
+An article outlining an overview of TDD and Jasmine's plus [Jasmines default matchers](https://medium.com/backticks-tildes/how-to-test-javascript-with-jasmine-framework-2e2b8dfa7a9e) written by Delores Diei which is very handy, thanks Delores.
 The Jasmine documentation writers who ever you are you really made it easier to grasp the tool, thank you.

 A special shout out to the talented Mathew Cranford for his awesome teaching written tutorials abilities, thank you!

 # Contributing

 This repository is one of my projects as a Udacity student.
-I plan to update code to ES6.
+I plan to update code too ES6 soon.
 Therefore, I most likely will not accept pull requests.

 For details, check out CONTRIBUTING.md file in this project repository.

 # License

-(c) Martha Taylor 2018.
+(c) Martha Taylor 2018

-This repository is licensed under the (MIT license[here](https://choosealicense.com/licenses/mit/#)).
+This repository is licensed under the [MIT license](https://choosealicense.com/licenses/mit/#).
 For further information see the LICENSE file in this project repository.